Euan Ong

 algorithmic

-reasoning, exploring attacks on vision-language models, and poking language model
+reasoning, explored attacks on vision-language models, and poked language model

 representations